pickyourtrail_logo

 • Walk away politely if the price doesn’t work.
 Often, that’s when the seller calls you back.

-• Avoid aggressive negotiation; it ruins the experience for both sides
+• Avoid aggressive negotiation; it ruins the experience for both sid

 As you walk around the market, you'll see a few unique stalls selling food as well as beverages.
-You can enjoy snacking on these, but if it doesn’t fill your stomach, you can visit a restaurant just outside the market to enjoy a good supper.
+You can enjoy snacking on these, but if it doesn’t fill your stomach, you can visit a restaurant just outside the market to enjoy a proper meal.
+From local Indonesian dishes to international cafés, there are plenty of dining options within walking distance of the market.
 Here are a handful in close proximity:

 • Cafe Lotus